 The Release from Deep Power-down (RDP) instruction is terminated by driving Chip Select (CS#) High.
 When Chip Select (CS#) is driven High, the device is put in the Stand-by Power mode.
 If the device was not previously in the Deep Power-down mode, the transition to the Stand-by Power mode is immediate.
-If the device was previously in the Deep Power-down mode, the transition to the Stand-by Power mode is delayed by tRES2, and Chip Select (CS#) must remain High for at least tRES2(max), as specified in "Table 16.
+If the device was previously in the Deep Power-down mode, the transition to the Stand-by Power mode is delayed by tRES2, and Chip Select (CS#) must remain High for at least tRES2(max), as specified in "Table 18.
 AC Characteristics".
 Once in the Stand-by Power mode, the device waits to be selected, so that it can receive, decode and execute instructions.
-The RDP instruction is only for releasing from Deep Power Down Mode.
-Reset# pin goes low will release the Flash from deep power down mode.

 RES instruction is for reading out the old style of 8-bit Electronic Signature, whose values are shown as "Table 6.
 ID Definitions".
 This is not the same as RDID instruction.
-It is not recommended to use for new design, please use RDID instruction.
+It is not recommended to use for new design.
+For new design, please use RDID instruction.